 Are you looking for a colorful plant to fill the shaded space under your shrubs?
 Or maybe some ground cover around your trees?
-Yellow wood poppies are a vibrant, hardy variety of poppy.
+Fast-growing yellow wood poppies are a vibrant, hardy variety of poppy.

 |Botanical Name||Stylophorum diphyllum|